Some Results on the Additivity and Multiplication Order Preserving Properties of Stochastic Orders: Order Preserving Properties of Other Stochastic Orders

-Finally, we discuss multiplication.
-For the case of hazard rate order $\leq_{hr},$ the special case for the IFR random variable $Z$ can be proved similarly to the case of additivity.
-We have the following key theorem: \\
+Again, by another application of Lemma \ref{lemma1} it follows that $X+Z\leq_{ss}Y+Z.$ \\ Fifth, this is direct consequence from the additivity for Laplace transformation order and Lemma \ref{lemma1}.
+Finally, we consider the convolution order.
+Let $X\leq_{conv}Y$ and $Z$ be independent from $X,Y.$ Then, by the later condition it follows:

-\begin{thm} The moment order, the Laplace transformation order, and the increasing convex order(for special case) are all multiplicative. \end{thm} \textbf{Proof.} First of all, for the moment order the proof is trivial from independence condition. \\ Second, for the Laplace transformation order, let $X\leq_{Lt}Y$ and $0<_{Lt}Z$ be independent from $X,Y.$ Then, we have:
+Now, two applications of Lemma \ref{lemma1} and former condition implies $X+Z\leq_{conv}Y+Z.$ To prove (ii), first of all, for the moment order the proof is trivial from independence condition.
+Second, for the Laplace transformation order, let $X\leq_{Lt}Y$ and $0<_{Lt}Z$ be independent from $X,Y.$ Then, we have: